yourbasic/func/README.md

 // all basic operations.
 It uses space proportional to the size of the graph. func Specific(g graph.Iterator) *Virtual
 ```

+The implementation uses fixed precomputed lists to associate
+each vertex in the graph with its neigbors.

 Not only can `Specific` be used to cache selected components,
 it can also be employed to import graphs
 that are represented by more traditional data structures.

-The implementation uses lists to associate each vertex
-in the graph with its adjacent vertices.
-This makes for fast and predictable iteration:
-the `visit` method produces its elements
-by reading from a fixed sorted precomputed list.

 ### Function inlining